How to Work Out Your Wedding Budget

 - 10% for contingencies and unexpected expenses

-So, for a £50k wedding budget for example, you’d have something like:
+For example, for a £50k wedding budget for 100 guests, you’d have something like:

 - £20,000 for reception (venue, food, drinks, decor)